 Admission of students to the 6-year veterinary training programme (taught in Dutch) is limited to 225 each year, resulting in a total of 1400 students.
-The veterinary curriculum leads to the ”dierenarts’ degree (Doctor of Veterinary Medicine, DVM).
-In September 2007 the veterinary education under a Bachelor - Master (3+3 years) structure started with the 1st year of the bachelor programme.
+The veterinary curriculum leads to the ‘dierenarts’ degree (Doctor of Veterinary Medicine, DVM).
+In September 2007 the veterinary education under a Bachelor - Master (3+3 years) structure started.
+The 1st year of the master programme started in September 2010.

 Research at the faculty of Veterinary Medicine is the responsibility of the Institute for Veterinary Research (IVR).
-Research which is conducted as part of the postgraduate master programmes and PhD programme is linked to one of the research programmes of the IVR.
-The postgraduate master programmes were initiated from 1994 onwards and are now integrated in the postgraduate educational Master of Science programme Veterinary Science.
+Research which is conducted as part of PhD programmes is linked to one of the research programmes of the IVR.

 The faculty of Veterinary Medicine is accredited by the American Veterinary Medical Association (AVMA) and Canadian Veterinary Medical Association (CVMA) since 1973, the European Association of Establishments of Veterinary Education and the Dutch and Flemish Accreditation Organization.

 Special rules apply for the study of Veterinary Medicine.
-The Dutch Ministry of Education has declared the so-called numerous fixes applicable to the study of Veterinary Medicine.
+The Dutch Ministry of Education has declared the so-called ‘numerous fixes’ applicable to the study of Veterinary Medicine.
 This entails that only a limited amount of students is admitted each year.
 The number of admission requests largely exceeds the number of allocations.
-Those restrictions affect both Dutch and foreign students.
+Those restrictions affect both Dutch and international students.
 The available places are assigned by selection through interviews or drawing lots.

 P.O.
 Box 80 125, 3508 TC Utrecht, the Netherlands